UBC-MDS/exploratory-data-viz/chapters/en/module1.md

 Tasks:

-- Use the code from exercise 9 above as a base.
+- Creat a line plot with the average value of all stocks over time, instead of giving each company its own line.
-- Modify the code to plot one line with the average value of all stocks over time, instead of giving each company its own line.
+*Hint: This will requite aggregating using mean for your x-axis values.*

 <codeblock id="01_10">